Luthaf/Jumos.jl/doc/simulations/compute.rst

 .. jl:type:: TemperatureCompute

-    Compute the temperature of the simulation.
+    Computes the temperature of the simulation.
 All the masses have to be set.

     **Key**: ``:temperature``